 Eligibility: ACR/ARP members in good standing.

 Award Terms and Funding: Recipients receive recognition at the annual meeting.

 The ARP Outstanding Student in Rheumatology Award seeks to recognize students advancing rheumatology in one or more of the following areas: education, practice, research, and/or advocacy.

 Eligibility: Non-physician health professional students who have not yet achieved the highest academic degree in a given field of study.

-Award Terms and Funding: A one-time, merit-based award of $500, recognition at the 2017 ACR/ARHP Annual Meeting, and standard student member benefits.
+Award Terms and Funding: A one-time, merit-based award of $500, recognition at the 2017 ACR/ARP Annual Meeting, and standard student member benefits.

-The Membership and Nominations Committee will consider all nominations as they have been submitted.
-After careful deliberations by the committee, its recommendations will be forwarded to the ARHP Executive Committee for final approval.
-Decisions are announced after the July ARHP Executive Committee meeting.
-Awards are presented at the ACR/ARHP Annual Meeting.
+Membership and Nominations Committee considers all submitted nominations.
+After careful deliberations by the committee, its recommendations are forwarded to the ARP Executive Committee for final approval.
+Decisions are announced after the July ARP Executive Committee meeting.
+Awards are presented at ACR Convergence.